jonassibbesen/vgrna-project-paper/contruct_pantranscriptome/README.md

 ### 3. Project transcripts

 `project_transcripts.sh`: Project transcripts onto haplotypes and create pantranscriptome (haplotype-specifc trasncripts) for a chromosome.
-Run this script on all chromosomes including the scaffolds (`seq 1 22; echo "X"; echo "Y"`).
+Run this script on each chromosome (`seq 1 22; echo "X"; echo "Y"`).
 Use `project_transcripts_gene.sh` instead if an exon-only splice graph is wanted.

 * Docker image: quay.io/jsibbesen/vgdev-s3script:vgdev-c4bbd63b-s1

 Important variables:

 * `MODE`: Type of pantranscriptome to create (see script for more details)
+* `CHR`: Chromosome name

 ### 4. Generate xg graph